 General records include: manure generation and inventory; manure and waste water transfers; manure storage inspections; storage capacity and levels; amounts and dates of any discharges; and mortality management.
 The remaining records are linked to land application and determination of rates.
 They include: Manure and wastewater analysis; soil tests; crop yield expectations; rate calculation method (nutrient budgets); actual application locations, date and amounts; weather conditions; and equipment inspections and calibrations.

-The LPES Curriculum includes an excellent fact sheet on record keeping titled, What Records Must I Maintain for Land Application?], fact sheet #26.
-Several sample record keeping forms may be viewed and downloaded at the UGA AWARE Team site.
+The LPES Curriculum includes an excellent fact sheet on record keeping titled, What Records Must I Maintain for Land Application?, fact sheet #26.

 The records described in the previous paragraph may be reviewed during an inspection.
 However, many of them will also be summarized and reported to EPA or the state permitting authority on an annual basis (CAFO Reports).
 The same EPA brochure explains these requirements.
 Briefly, they include: animal inventory; annual manure production; annual manure export; acres of land applied to and acres of land included in the NMP; documentation of any discharges; and is there a valid NMP for the operation.